3. Laws, Plans, Policies and Programmes

 - Basic adult education

-Special education is considered as a transversal teaching modality for all the subsystems and educational levels that is intended for students with special educational needs (SEN).
+Special education is viewes as a transversal teaching modality for all the subsystems and educational levels that is intended for students with special education needs.

-Since 1990, the integration of children with disabilities into regular classes was encouraged at a national level.
-The Law of Bases the Education System (LBSE of 1990) determined that the integration of children with disabilities should be promoted as long as it is advantageous for their education.
-To fulfil their integration, curricula, programs and evaluations adapted to the needs of each student must be developed.
+Since 1990, the integration of children with disabilities into regular classes has been encouraged at a national level.
+The 1990 LBSE determined that the integration of children with disabilities should be promoted as long as it is advantageous for their education.
+To fulfil their integration, curricula, programmes and evaluations adapted to the needs of each student must be developed.
 Special education will be taught in specific institutions only when the degree of disability justifies it.

-The LBSE 2010 states that special education shall be taught preferably in regular educational establishments.
-The integration in regular classes of children and young people with special educational needs is promoted taking into account their specific needs.
-Support is provided to teachers, parents and other people involved in their education.
+The 2010 LBSE states that special education shall be taught preferably in regular education establishments.
+It promotes the integration in regular classes of children and young people with special education needs while taking into account their specific needs.
+Support is provided to teachers, parents and others involved in their education.

-For gifted children (crianças sobredotadas), article 49 of the LSBE establishes that the State will guarantee special conditions for these children with a higher pace of learning, with the objective of allowing the natural development of their capacities
+For gifted children, Article 49 of the LSBE establishes that the State will guarantee special conditions for these children with a higher pace of learning, with the objective of allowing the natural development of their capacities.

-According to the Strategic Education Plan of Cabo Verde (2017-2022) special education modalities include:
+According to the 2017–21 Strategic Education Plan of Cabo Verde, special education modalities include:

-- Special education for children and youth with physical or mental disabilities who will benefit from adequate educational attention
+- Special education for children and youth with physical or mental disabilities who will benefit from adequate education attention

 - Education for gifted children